arahi7860/node-npm-intro/README.md

 }
 ```

-Now we have a nice regular JS object.
-Let's turn it into a JSON string.
+Now we have a nice regular JavaScript object.
+Let's turn it into a JSON string:

 ```js
 let jsonString = JSON.stringify(pojo)